MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-time-sheets.md

 Starting in 2021 release wave 2, you can use an assisted setup guide to help you set up time sheets.

 > [!TIP]
-> You must enable the **Feature Update: New time sheet experience** feature in the [Feature Management](https://businesscentral.dynamics.com/?page=2610) page to use this capability.
+> If you're a version earlier than 2023 release wave 1 (v22), you must enable the **Feature Update: New time sheet experience** feature in the [Feature Management](https://businesscentral.dynamics.com/?page=2610) page to use this capability.
 >
 > The same feature also makes it easy to manage time sheets on a mobile device.